-“We also see a positive trend among the female borrowers, who get loans without collateral.
+“We also see a positive trend among female borrowers, who get loans without collateral.
 There were only 43 women-owned SME who borrowed in 2021, but by the end of July 2022, there are 197 of them.
 This was due to the PFIs’ women-supported loan products and CGCC’s efforts in reaching out to more women-owned SMEs for uncollateralized loans,” he noted.

 As of now, CGCC has 23 PFIs with more than 1,000 branches across the country, yet only 18 PFIs have applied for credit guarantees so far.
 “I firmly believe that this conference could raise awareness among all the stakeholders about the benefits and potential of credit guarantee.
 I am looking forward to seeing more credit guarantee requests by PFIs after this event,” Loong said.

-Ros Seilava, Secretary of State of Ministry of Economy and Finance and Chairman of CGCC, said that the CGCC has so far provided a credit guarantee for $57 million loans disbursed by PFIs.
+Ros Seilava, Secretary of State of the Ministry of Economy and Finance and Chairman of CGCC, said that the CGCC has so far provided a credit guarantee for $57 million in loans disbursed by PFIs.

-Based on data from the World Bank, 41 countries have launched 57 credit guarantee schemes during the Covid-19 crisis in 2020 to boost lending from financial institutions to businesses through risk sharing.
+Based on data from the World Bank, 41 countries launched 57 credit guarantee schemes during the Covid-19 crisis in 2020 to boost lending from financial institutions to businesses through risk sharing.

 Credit to Khmer Times: August 18, 2022